frederic-perez/AmE-dictionary/data/dictionary.md

 __fluffy__ _adj_ :two::hammer: _Fluffy omelets and giant salads._
 __fluke__ _n_ :eight: An unlikely chance occurrence, especially a surprising piece of luck. _Syn_ chance, coincidence, accident _His recent victory against Silva was no fluke._
 __fluky__ _adj_
-__flummox__ _v tr_ :eight::dart: /FLUM-uks/ (flummoxed) To confuse; perplex. _Syn_ baffle, bewilder, nonplus, puzzle _The game was designed to flummox its players, presenting them with a series of complex riddles._ _Why the error message kept popping up flummoxed the computer tech._
+__flummox__ _v tr_ :nine::m::dart: /FLUM-uks/ (flummoxed) To confuse; perplex. _Syn_ baffle, bewilder, nonplus, puzzle _The game was designed to flummox its players, presenting them with a series of complex riddles._ _Why the error message kept popping up flummoxed the computer tech._
 __flummoxed__ _adj_ :three: /ˈflʌməkst/ Perplexed or bewildered. _He became flummoxed and speechless._
 __flung__ _v_ :two::hammer:
 __flunk__ _v_ :three: To fail an exam or a course of study. _John flunked maths._